sergiisinienok/code-delivery/README.md

     2. Packaging our deliverables, environment isolation.
 Docker.
     3. Configuration management best practices.
 ENV variables and other cool things.
 5. Delivery Pipeline - godmode.
 CI/CD pipeline.
     1. Does it make sense to go this far?
 Yes!
-Prooflink ("DORA State Of DevOps 2018")[external-content/DORA-State of DevOps.pdf].
+Prooflink ["DORA State Of DevOps 2018"]("../external-content/DORA-State of DevOps.pdf")
     2. Setting up CI/CD from scratch on a project.
 Where to start?
     3. Pick the CI/CD platform first.
 Pros and Cons of specific tools (like Jenkins vs TeamCity).
     4. DevOps.
-This is a set of practices, not a role! ("DevOps Manifesto")[https://sites.google.com/a/jezhumble.net/devops-manifesto/].
+This is a set of practices, not a role! ["DevOps Manifesto"](https://sites.google.com/a/jezhumble.net/devops-manifesto/).
 Basic practices:
         1. Infrastructure As Code.
 Automated infrastructure provisioning.
         2. /// TBD:
     5. Infrastructure vs Code versions compatibility